Rave Un2 the Joy Fantastic: Commercial performance

 Commercially, the album was unsuccessful compared to Prince's previous efforts.
 Despite this, it was able to peak at number eight on Billboard's Top R&B/Hip-Hop Albums component chart, becoming one of Prince's highest charting albums.
 Although released shortly after his previous studio album, The Vault: Old Friends 4 Sale (1999), Rave Un2 the Joy Fantastic debuted and peaked at number eighteen on the Billboard 200, while the former only peaked at number eighty-five.
 In Canada, the album was more successful, peaking and debuting at number five.
-The album also lasted thirteen weeks on the charts in the Netherlands, peaking at position seventeen.
-In Europe, the record achieved varied chart positions, reaching the top 20 in the Netherlands and Switzerland, but peaking within the lower regions of the charts in Germany and the United Kingdom (at numbers 53 and 145, respectively).
+In Europe, the record achieved varied chart positions, reaching the top 20 in the Netherlands (where it lasted 13 weeks on the charts and peaked at number 17) and Switzerland, but peaking within the lower regions of the charts in Germany and the United Kingdom (at numbers 53 and 145, respectively).
 On December 10, 1999, the album was certified Gold by the Recording Industry Association of America for sales of over 500,000 copies, becoming his seventeenth album to reach this achievement.